+The maximum assessments in future years will be based upon the initial, base year, assessment rates, as determined using the methodology above.
 The proposed maximum assessment sets the initial maximum assessment and is stated in Fiscal Year 2009/10 dollars.
-As of February 1 of each fiscal year beginning Fiscal Year 2010/11, the maximum assessment amount shall be increased by the February Consumer Price Index for All Urban Consumers for the Los Angeles, Riverside and Orange County area.
+As of February 1 of each fiscal year beginning Fiscal Year 2010/11, the maximum assessment amount shall be increased by the February Consumer Price Index for All Urban Consumers for the Los Angeles-Long Beach-Anaheim area (formerly for the Los Angeles, Riverside and Orange County area).
 The annual assessment shall not exceed the maximum assessment, unless the appropriate Proposition 218 proceedings are conducted by the City to authorize an increase beyond the maximum assessment amount.